microsoft/quick-authentication/docs/partner-business-verification.md

 Create a new user with the Global Admin role following the instructions here: [Add or delete users using Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory).
 In step 4, when adding the new user, choose your custom domain as the domain part of the user name.

 ## Enrolling in the Microsoft Cloud Partner Program and getting your business verified
 The Microsoft Cloud Partner Program (formerly called the Microsoft Partner Network) is a hub of people, resources, and offerings brought together to give you everything you need to build and deliver successful solutions for your customers.
+Joining the Microsoft Could Partner Program gives you access to the Partner Center, where you can request verification of your business.

-Verify prerequisites for enrolling on [What is the Microsoft Cloud Partner Program](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account) and follow the enrollement instructions starting [here](https://partner.microsoft.com/en-us/dashboard/account/v3/enrollment/introduction/partnership).
-On the "Welcome to Partner Center" page, click "Sign in" and sign-in as the user you created above, for example, `someone@contoso.org`
+First, double check prerequisites for enrolling on [What is the Microsoft Cloud Partner Program](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account), then follow the enrollement instructions starting [here](https://partner.microsoft.com/en-us/dashboard/account/v3/enrollment/introduction/partnership).
+On the "Welcome to Partner Center" page, click "Sign in" and sign-in as the user you created above, for example, `somebody@contoso.org`

 ![Welcome to Partner Center](./media/Welcome-to-Partner-Center.PNG)

-In the page titled "Join a program to unlock new opportunities" chose "Microsoft Cloud Partner Program" and click next.
+On the page titled "Join a program to unlock new opportunities", choose "Microsoft Cloud Partner Program" and click next.

 ![Join a program to unlock new opportunities](./media/Join-a-program.PNG)

-On the next screen, enter your company legal business details on the next screen.
+On the next screen, enter your company legal business details.
 The [What is the Microsoft Cloud Partner Program?](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account) page provide additional help in the [Getting started](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account#get-started) section.

 ![Company Information](./media/Company-Information.PNG)